 Smell: Wonderful burst of yeasty beer fills the nostrils as the cap comes off.
 Just like the scent of a frothing washback on a distillery tour (remember them?).
 Toasted malt, chocolate, liquorice and just a wee hint of that Speyside whisky.

 Taste: Pleasantly effervescent on the palate.
 Malty at first.
 Lots of caramel and dark chocolate.
 Figs. Some berry notes even.
 A touch of whisky and wood on the finish.

-Value for Money: A 330ml bottle at £6 is hardly cheap but 9.2% alcohol by volume at least partially justifies that.
+Thoughts: A 330ml bottle at £6 is hardly cheap but 9.2% alcohol by volume at least partially justifies that.
 The gift tube is a nice touch but perhaps a little excessive for a bottle emptied at a single visit.
-A very pleasant sip in any case.

 I’m not an expert in anything, but especially not in beer.
 As I mentioned earlier there’s an element of purpose about that because I spend an awful lot of time thinking about whisky and it’s nice to be able to relax and sip on a beer without overthinking the situation.
 Having said that, there’s so many interesting and exciting beers out there that it feels like I could be missing out by not giving them a little more consideration.
 As a fan of Glen Moray this wee Windswept number seemed the perfect place to dip my toe and I’m glad I did.
 Delicious to my palate, with good depth of flavour and just enough of the whisky to make its presence felt.
 Thoroughly enjoyable.

 I believe there’s also a Port Cask version of this beer, and since I love that Glen Moray whisky and currently have a bottle in the cabinet, I’m going to have to track it down.